JamesTammila/JamesTammila/README.md

 <br>

-A fun new social media app where you share themed photos with friends!
+**Description:** &nbsp; A fun new social media app where you share themed photos with friends!
 Released at the beginning of this year.

 <br>